aviarytech/ctwg-toolkit-ingress/curated-texts/peer-to-peer-(P2P).md

 ---
-term: Peer To Peer (P2P)
+glossaryTerm: Peer To Peer (P2P)
+term: peer-to-peer
-termType: term
+termType: concept
 glossaryText: >-
   Peer to Peer originally used to describe computer networks where each participant acts as both a client and server.
 Can also refer to any 1:1